 There are hundreds of spectacular rushing rapids to visit in and around Asheville, so choosing your dream cascade destination can be hard.
-The good news is that there are scenic falls for every fondness, and we’ve carefully handpicked 20 of our favorite waterfalls around Asheville for you to enjoy too.
+The good news is that there are scenic falls for every fondness, and we’ve carefully handpicke our favorite waterfalls around Asheville for you to enjoy too.

 The Best Asheville Waterfalls

 Looking Glass Falls

 This spectacular sight is easily accessible.
-Only 45 minutes from downtown, it’s right off of the highway and even has a roadside observation deck for easy viewing.
+Only 45 minutes from downtown Asheville, Looking Glass Falls is right off of the highway and even has a roadside observation deck for easy viewing.
 Nestled in the mountains of Pisgah National Forest, it’s a 75-foot fall of cool, clear, gushing water.

 If you choose to trek in for a closer look, you’ll find the water is shallow enough to wade in and splash around.
 It’s considered one of the most beautiful waterfalls in the Asheville area.
 Seeing this magnificent waterfall is one of the best things to do in North Carolina.